plewis/plewis.github.io/index.md

 ---
 {% include figure.html description="<em>Adiantum</em> has phylogeny<br/>in its veins!" url="/assets/img/200px-Adiantum.png" css="image-right noborder" width="200px" targeturl="https://en.wikipedia.org/wiki/Adiantum" %}

-Research in the P. Lewis lab focusses on statistical methods for phylogenetics.
+Research in the P. Lewis lab focuses on statistical methods for phylogenetics.
 Most recently, we've developed: (1) better ways of estimating the marginal likelihood, which is used to compare competing Bayesian models; (2) prior distributions for tree topologies that allow for polytomies, which increases efficiency of Bayesian inference